 Launch Safari on your Mac and head over to the Vimeo website.
 Search for and play a video.

 As soon as the video begins to play, you’ll find an icon for PiP mode at the bottom-right corner of the video.
 Click on it and it will turn the video into a floating window for you.

 When you’ve finished watching the video, click on the icon in the video window and it will close the floating browser, and take you back to the Vimeo website.

 Watch Netflix in ‘Picture in Picture’ Mode on Mac

-If you haven’t been able to finish your favorite series on Netflix because you were overloaded with work, you can now do both watch the series in a floating window and continue with work.
+If you haven’t been able to finish your favorite series on Netflix because you were overloaded with work, you can now both watch the series in a floating window and continue with work.

 To get started, you need to install a Safari extension from the App Store.
 Netflix, unfortunately, doesn’t happen to be one of the sites natively supporting macOS’ PiP mode, so you’ll need to use a third-party extension.

 Head over to the Mac App Store and download and install the PiPifier extension on your Mac.
-Launch the app once it’s installed, although there really isn’t anything you need to configure in the app.
+Launch the app once it’s installed, although there isn’t anything you need to configure in the app.
 Move onto the next step to learn how to use the app with Safari.

 Launch Safari on your Mac, click on the Safari menu at the top, select Preferences, and then head to the Extensions tab.

 Check the checkbox next to PiPifier Button.